Up to 60% off sofas & mattresses — limited‑time deals.

 • Choose Firm only if you genuinely like a hard, lifted surface.

-• Pick Classic first if you are torn between models.
+• Pick Classic first if you feel stuck between models.

 • Pick Luxe first if shoulder or outer-hip pressure usually wakes you up.